-- KDOT and Contractor will compare nuclear density test results before traffic is on roadway - If any values are suspect, Engineer may approved re-testing questionable areas - · Substitute new readings for the old ones - Contractor must decide to core before traffic is allowed on roadway c.
+The Engineer and Contractor will compare nuclear density test results before any traffic is allowed on the roadway.
+If the Contractor or KDOT density values are suspect, the Engineer may approve re-testing the locations in question.
+When re-testing is approved, substitute the new nuclear density values for the values in question.
+Before traffic is allowed on the roadway, the Contractor needs to determine if cores will be taken.

+c.
 Cores (For mixes with a specified thickness of 11⁄2 inches or greater.)
 Take 2 cores at random locations within each sublot.
 It may be necessary to chill the compacted mixture before coring so that the samples may be removed intact without distortion.
 Cut the samples using a 4-inch coring device, unless a 6-inch coring device is approved by the Engineer.
 Mark all samples with the lot number, sublot number and core number.